 Since I was a teenager, I have been a bit of a political junkie.
-I grew up in a politically active family, I studied political science at university, and I have lobbied Congress more times than I can recall.
+I grew up in a politically active family, studied political science at university, and lobbied Congress more times than I can recall.
 So as you might imagine, I absorbed every ounce of news coverage and reading that I could during the last U.S. presidential election.
 By the time the party conventions arrived in July 2016, I was so burned out on the divisive and toxic nature of the whole thing that I was desperate for something new.

 I turned to podcasts.
 Podcasts were the perfect way for me to stay engaged, get inspired, and continue the pursuit of knowledge while on the go or while busy with other tasks like cooking, cleaning, or getting ready in the morning.
 The political podcasts go deep into the issues and the debates.
-The business podcasts really help you learn new tangible skills and ways of thinking.
+The business podcasts help you learn new tangible skills and ways of thinking.
 And the entertaining podcasts are as quality as anything you would find on Netflix.

 Please leave a comment below about what your favorite podcasts are.